codepath/android_guides/Getting-Started-with-Gradle.md

     gradle-wrapper.properties
 ```

-The gradlew and gradlew.bat files are shell scripts that will enable you to run Gradle even if you haven't installed it on a machine.
-By checking these files into your source code, other people also do not need to go through the process of manually downloading Gradle.
+The gradlew and gradlew.bat files are scripts that will enable you to run Gradle even if you haven't installed it on a machine.
+By checking these files into your source code, other people on Unix and Windows platforms do not need to go through the process of manually downloading Gradle.

 The gradle-wrapper.properties file determines what version of Gradle to use: